 If someone starts to have COVID-19 symptoms once you have arrived at a house, have them stay alone in a room and use a separate bathroom.
 Call your healthcare provider.
-If you don’t have a provider, call 211 or go to Symptoms, Treatment and Planning for Covid-19 for other resources.
+If you don’t have a provider, call 211.
 Consider going to a hotel, an ACS (see above), or the Temporary Evacuation Point for guidance.

 Bedrooms and Bathrooms

 Try to keep members of the same household in the same bedroom.
 Similarly, if possible, have a separate bathroom for members of each household.
 If that is not possible, wipe down surfaces after each use.

 I have a disability or other access and functional needs.
 Will the care and shelter sites and shelters be physically accessible?

 Under the Americans with Disabilities Act (ADA), emergency shelters must not exclude or deny benefits to people with disabilities.
 Public safety officials and shelter operators are working to identify care and reception sites and shelter locations that are physically accessible to people with disabilities and other access and functional needs, including people who use wheelchairs, walkers and other assistive devices.

 DO NOT STAY HOME because you are COVID-19 positive or exposed.
 Prepare to evacuate, or evacuate immediately if you are in danger, an evacuation order has been issued, or you feel threatened by the incident.
 Evacuate to a safe location or to a shelter site once established.

 Inform care and shelter site screeners that you are COVID-19 positive or exposed.
 You will be routed or transported to the most appropriate shelter site.